NMITTutor/WEB701-Journal/week-one.md

   <img width="400" height="300" src="/images/a-new-javascript-framework-is-coming.png">
 </p>
 <br/>
 I'm looking forward to the content of this course as I really enjoyed the introduction to React, Redux and Express during the previous level 6 WEB class.
-I did feel however that there were so many frameworks available and I look forward to adding a process for evaluating them to my currently limited tool kit.
+I did feel however that there are so many frameworks available, and I look forward to adding a process for evaluating them to my currently limited tool kit.

+## TODO
-- [x] test
+- [x] Submit Journal Link

 #
 [Previous](https://github.com/Jason-MacDonald/WEB701-Journal/blob/master/contents.md) |